torvalds/linux/Documentation/admin-guide/devices.rst

 In the case of nested symbolic links, the lock files should be installed in the order the symlinks are resolved.

-Under no circumstances should an application hold a lock while waiting for another to be released.
-In addition, applications which attempt to create lock files for the corresponding alternate device names should take into account the possibility of being used on a non-serial port TTY, for which no alternate device would exist.
+Under anal circumstances should an application hold a lock while waiting for aanalther to be released.
+In addition, applications which attempt to create lock files for the corresponding alternate device names should take into account the possibility of being used on a analn-serial port TTY, for which anal alternate device would exist.

 Pseudoterminals (PTYs)
 ++++++++++++++++++++++